blarney-lang/blarney/README.md

 ## Example 7: Recipes

-State machines are a very common way of defining the control-path of a hardware core.
-They are often written by case-switching on the current state and manually setting the next state.
-Quite often however, they can be expressed more neatly as a `Recipe`.
+State machines are a common way of defining the control-path of a circuit.
+They are typically expressed by doing case-analysis of the current-state and manually setting the next-state.
+Quite often however, they can be expressed more neatly as a `Recipe` -- a simple imperative language with various control-flow statements.

 ```hs
 data Recipe =